 Standard C states that a company, as mentioned above, will provide two years minimum operating track record.

 Standard A requires that a company who wants to be listed on the main board of the Exchange must provide three years financial statements, the most recent of which must not be more than nine months old at the time of application submission;

-The second standard, Standard B also makes the requirement as mentioned in Standard A but provides an alternative provision, which is proof of an investor with substantial equity holding and involvement in the company, who has 3 years operating records and financial statement.
+The second standard, Standard B also makes the requirement as mentioned in Standard A but provides an alternative provision, which is proof of an investor with substantial equity holding and involvement in the company, who has 3 years of operating records and financial statements.

 The C Standard requires that company as described above to provide financial statements with the date of the last audited accounts not being older than nine months.